lyteword/chspurgeon-tod/volume-4/psalm-102.md

 **Verse 13.**

-1\.Zion often needs restoration.
+1\.
+Zion often needs restoration.
 It needs "mercy."

-2\.Its restoration is certain: "Thou shalt arise," etc.
+2\.
+Its restoration is certain: "Thou shalt arise," etc.

-3\.The seasons of its restoration are determined.
+3\.
+The seasons of its restoration are determined.
 There is a "time" to favour her; a "set" time.

-4\.Intimations of those coming seasons are often given "The time, the set time, is come." *G. R.*
+4\.
+Intimations of those coming seasons are often given "The time, the set time, is come." *G. R.*

 **Verses 13-14.**

-1\.Visitation expected.
+1\.
+Visitation expected.

-2\.Predestination relied upon.
+2\.
+Predestination relied upon.

-3\.Evidence observed.
+3\.
+Evidence observed.

-4\.Enquiry suggested—Do we take pleasure in her stones? etc.
+4\.
+Enquiry suggested—Do we take pleasure in her stones? etc.

 **Verses 13-14.** The interest of the Lord's people in the concerns of Zion one of the surest signs of her returning prosperity.